Hanse00/Classes-in-Python---testing/README.md

 -m<br>
 -c<br>

 Then I think I will need some rules to calculate the new velocity after collision of two elements.
-I will start with:
+I will start with:<br>
--movement can only be in the x or y directions (this is very limiting, will produce uninteresting animations, I think) -when an element falls on and collides with another element, then 80% of the impuls energy is transfered to the element below the element and 10% to the elements that are on each side of it.
-If there are no elements adjacent then the energy disappears.
+-movement can only be in the x or y directions (this is very limiting, will produce uninteresting animations, I think)<br>
+-when an element falls on and collides with another element, then 80% of the impuls energy is transfered to the element below the element and 10% to the elements that are on each side of it.
+If there are no elements adjacent then the energy disappears.<br>

 Ok, these are my first thoughts on the problem.